SamihaTahiat/Planet-Hopper-423_Project/README.md

 # Description
 This is a space adventure game using OpenGL in Python, where you control a spaceship that jumps between planets, destroys meteors, and progresses through levels.
 # Mission of this game
-* A spaceship jumps from planet to planet in the solar system and gathers knowledge of that particular planet upon landing additionally.(using the key 'j' from keyboard)
+* A spaceship jumps from planet to planet in the solar system and additionally gathers knowledge of that particular planet upon successful landing .
-* Destroy at least 5 meteors during each jump between planets.(Using right click of mouse).
+* Destroy at least 5 meteors during each jump between planets.
 * Defeat boss meteor that appear on after every 2 levels.
 * Reach and survive all the eight planets(From Earth to Neptune).
 # Instruction to play the game